niteshanand3101/Basic-Banking-System/README.md

-The-Sparks-Foundation-Basic-Banking-System-Internship-Project
-I was supposed to create a basic banking website for the Sparks Foundation as an internship project.
+I was supposed to create a basic banking website.